JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 One day I was playing around Brighton Beach Avenue with some friends and ran past the window of of a neighborhood shop called, “Surplus City.”
 As the name implied, the place was a classic, old school, NYC mom and pop junk shop located around tons of other mom and pop junk shops in the junky neighborhood I lived in.
 That said, I had nothing against junk shops: My mom liked the place and I genuinely enjoyed rummaging through the piles of junk in that place with my mom when she dragged me along on one of her neighborhood bargain hunting trips.

 But on this day it was just me and a bunch of kids horsing around when I noticed something in the front window of “Surplus City.”
-There mixed in with the literal tons of smashed, stacked and shoved clothes, schmatas and accesories on a shelf in the window was the unmistakable light brownish beige color of an Atari peripheral.
+There, mixed in with the literal tons of smashed, stacked and shoved clothes, schmattas, rags and accessories on a shelf in the window was the unmistakable light brownish beige color of an Atari peripheral.

 I walked closer to the window and checked it out and based on what I could see, it looked like it was either an Atari 810 disk drive or an Atari 820 receipt printer.